Looking for the best screenplay competitions to enter that offer real value and opportunities?

 7. FilmMakers International Screenwriting Awards

-Though it seems to be defunct as of 2020 (the last contest appears to be in 2019), this was a worthwhile contest to enter.
+Though it seems to be defunct as of 2020 (the last contest appears to be in 2019), this contest was worthwhile to enter.

 After winning the grand prize, I received $2,500, writing software, in-depth coverage, and the Emerging Artist Trophy for Best Screenplay of the Year.